Le Nord se souvient

-Le Nord se souvient (English: The North remembers) is the second extended play by Congolese-French singer and rapper Gims, which was released on 13 September 2024, which was released on 2 December 2022 on the TF1 Group and Play Two labels.
+Le Nord se souvient (English: The North remembers) is the second extended play by Congolese-French singer and rapper Gims, which was released on 13 September 2024 on the TF1 Group and Play Two labels.
 It is certified triple platinum and has sold over 300,000 copies, being available only on streaming platforms.
 This project is a reference to the first episode of the second season of the series Game of Thrones.
+A reissue of the EP entitled L'Odyssée was released on 13 December 2024.

 History

+Gims at the La Nuit de l'Erdre in 2025.

 In early 2024, Gims released several singles such as "Loco" featuring Lossa (certified platinum single), "Ma douce" with Baby Gang, "Sin Ti" with Maria Becerra and Joe Pesci in collaboration with Inso le Véritable not part of any album.
 In May 2024, he released "Spider" featuring Dystinct which ranked number 1 in France for 7 consecutive weeks and was certified diamond single.

 Then, in July, two tracks "Mamacita" with Sfera Ebbasta and "Sois pas timide" were released which ranked number 1 for 3 weeks and was certified gold single.
 At the end of August, he released "Terminal 2F" featuring Dadju then at the beginning of September the track "Vent du Nord" was released.
 On 13 September 2024, his second EP Le Nord se souvient was released containing the tracks "Spider", "Sois pas timide", "Terminal 2F" and "Vent du Nord" as well as three new tracks "Carbo", "Avec tes mains" and "San Goku".